mikisvaz/rbbt/index.md

 What are Rbbt main features?
 -------------

+The Rbbt framework has many many features.
+The following are some of the most
+important:

 * TSV file manipulation, indexing and traversal with native programmatic support for persistence, map-reduce, indexing, slicing, reordering, sorting, pagination, semantic interpretation of file headers, etc